Vacation rentals in Hornby Island

 While the island is known for its lush parklands and outdoor activities, it's also easy to spend a day touring one of the acclaimed wineries here.
 You could also plan an afternoon around exploring the studios, galleries, and workshops that showcase the works of local painters, sculptors, potters, and metal workers in this thriving artist community.
 Hornby Island has one of the densest artist populations in Canada.

-Top things to do in Hornby Island
+What are the top things to do in Hornby Island?

 Mount Geoffrey Escarpment Provincial Park